One-step estimator paths for concave regularization

-where $\lambda>0$ controls overall penalty magnitude and are $c_j()$ are coefficient cost functions.
+where $\lambda>0$ controls overall penalty magnitude and $c(\cdot)$ is the coefficient cost function.

-A few common cost functions are shown in Figure \ref{costs}.
+A few common cost functions are: $\ell_2$, $c(\beta) \propto \beta^2$ \citep[ridge,][]{hoerl_ridge_1970}; $\ell_1$, $c(\beta) \propto |\beta|$ \citep[lasso,][]{tibshirani_regression_1996}; the `elastic net' mixture of $\ell_1$ and $\ell_2$ \citep{zou_regularization_2005}; and the log penalty $c(\beta) \propto \log(1+\gamma|\beta|)$ \citep{candes_enhancing_2008}.
 Those that have a non-differentiable spike at zero (all but ridge) lead to sparse estimators, with some coefficients set to exactly zero.
-The curvature of the penalty away from zero dictates then the weight of shrinkage imposed on the nonzero coefficients: $L_2$ costs increase with coefficient size, lasso's $L_1$ penalty has zero curvature and imposes constant shrinkage, and as curvature goes towards $-\infty$ one approaches the $L_0$ penalty of subset selection.
-In this article we are primarily interested in {\it concave} cost functions, like the log penalty, which span the range between $L_1$ and $L_0$ penalties.
+The curvature of the penalty away from zero dictates then the weight of shrinkage imposed on the nonzero coefficients: $\ell_2$ costs increase with coefficient size, lasso's $\ell_1$ penalty has zero curvature and imposes constant shrinkage, and as curvature goes towards $-\infty$ one approaches the $\ell_0$ penalty of subset selection.
+In this article we are primarily interested in {\it concave cost functions}, like the log penalty, occupying the range between $\ell_1$ and $\ell_0$ penalties.